jhojin7/mot-dataset-fixer/README.md

 - Built for automotive computer vision research
 - Designed to improve MOT dataset quality
 - Inspired by the need for efficient manual annotation tools

+## Limitations
+- Demo dataset is limited in size and complexity
+- May not support all MOT dataset formats
+- Designed for interactive use, not batch processing